 “A hand with what?” he asked.

-“Packing up this stuff,” came the reply.
+“Packing up all this stuff,” came the reply.

-“Who does it belong to?”
+“Who’s it belong to?”

 “What is all this stuff?”